 The Humanist and the Eriksonian

-Hypnosis uses the brain's natural ability to enter a modified state of consciousness through language.
+Hypnosis uses the brain's natural ability to enter an altered state of consciousness via language.

-It is gaining ground in the hospital sector, where it is used to accompany the patient during operations, childbirths, or for chronic pain management, or even to optimize healing.
+It is gaining ground in the hospital sector, where it is used to accompany patients during operations, childbirth, or for the management of chronic pain, and even as part of the optimisation of wound healing.

-It is also developing in sports environments, where better stress management in competition is required, as well as improved performance through visualization in a modified state of consciousness.
+It is also being developed in sports, where better management of stress in competition is required, as well as improved performance through visualisation in a modified state of consciousness.

-During the office sessions, it is possible to learn self-hypnosis for purposes of pain managementor improvement of sporting performances.
+During the sessions in the practice, it is possible to learn self-hypnosis for the purpose of pain managementor improvement of sporting performances.

-As it is a personalized accompaniment aimed at enabling you to reach your own objectives, or freeing you from your own brakes, its scope is very broad.
+As it is a personalised support to help you reach your own goals or to free you from your own obstacles, its scope is very wide.

-From now on, in cooperation with the dental practice, we develop together sessions specifically related to the fear of the dentist and surgery, as well as bruxism.
+Now in cooperation with the dental practice, we are developing together sessions specifically related to fear of the dentist and surgery, as well as bruxism.